-If the parent (parent A) responds to a School Attendance Notice within the prescribed time nominating another parent (parent B) who was responsible for the child on the days stated on the notice, then the School Attendance Officer must check that parent B is listed on the child’s enrolment record at the school.
+If the parent (parent A) responds to a school attendance notice within the prescribed time nominating another parent (parent B) who was responsible for the child on the days stated on the school attendance notice, then the school attendance officer must check that parent B is listed on the child’s enrolment record at the school.

 - a letter to parent A confirming receipt of their response, and

-If parent B is not listed, the School Attendance Officer must notify parent A that their nomination has not been accepted and they are required to respond to the notice with an explanation for the absence.
+If parent B is not listed, the school attendance officer must notify parent A that their nomination has not been accepted and they are required to respond to the school attendance notice with an explanation for the absence.

-If parent B re-nominates parent A, the School Attendance Officer should refer the matter back to the referring principal for advice and more information.
+If parent B re-nominates parent A, the school attendance notice should refer the matter back to the referring principal for advice and more information.

-Importantly, parent A can respond stating that they were responsible for some of the days, but not responsible for others.
+Parent A can respond stating that they were responsible for some of the days, but not responsible for others.
 An offence is only committed when a reasonable excuse is not provided for five or more days of absence.
-The remaining days will be considered the responsibility of Parent B. Accordingly, if five days of absence without explanation do accumulate, a new notice may be sent.
+The remaining days will be considered the responsibility of parent B. Accordingly, if five days of absence without explanation do accumulate, a new school attendance notice may be sent.

-If the principal wishes for the School Attendance Officer to take no further action, the principal must continue to address the attendance issue at the school level.
+If the principal prefers that the school attendance officer take no further action, the principal must continue to address the attendance issue at the school level.

 Parent does not respond

-If the parent does not respond to the School Attendance Notice within the prescribed time, then the parent has committed an offence.
+If the parent does not respond within the prescribed time, then the parent has committed an offence.

-In these cases, it may be prudent to make contact by telephone or email to determine whether they have received the School Attendance Notice and /or whether there are other circumstances that led to failure to respond to the School Attendance Notice.
+In these cases, it may be prudent to contact the parent by phone or email to confirm they have received a school attendance notice or whether there are other circumstances that prevented them from responding.